 Post-Acute Crack Withdrawal Dangers

-Post-acute crack withdrawal is the return of certain feelings and cravings associated with relapse and substance abuse disorder in general.
+Post-acute withdrawal symptoms for crack cocaine users are the return of certain feelings and cravings associated with a relapse of cocaine addiction and substance abuse disorder in general.
 These will manifest at random times during and after treatment and may persist for up to six months or longer.